JAForbes/pgmg/readme.md

 #### `createRoleFromUrl`

 A util that will create a role if does not already exist

-> 🤔 At Harth, we use database url's in migrations often as we don't need to have multiple secrets for different usecases, the url format is convenient as it is a standard that is easy to parse and contains all the relevant information in one place.

 ```js
 export const pre = sql =>